 WARNING: Position the safety belt height adjusters so that the belt rests across the middle of your shoulder.
-Failure to adjust the safety belt properly could reduce the effectiveness of the seat belt and increase the risk of injury in a collision.
+Failure to adjust the safety belt properly could reduce the effectiveness of the seat belt and increase the risk of injury in a crash.

-- 1. Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder. - 2.
-Slide the adjuster up to raise the belt and push the button and slide it down to lower the belt.
+Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder.